WIAG-ADW-GOE/WIAGweb2/notebooks/sync_notebooks/docs/wiag_export.md

 2. Click on the Export button
 3. Click on `CSV Personendaten` or `CSV Amsdaten` depending on the data requested.
 4. This will start downloading the data.
 5. Rename the file and move it to an appropriate location.
+By default this should be the `notebooks/sync_notebooks/input_files` directory in the location where you extracted the zip file.